 Students will be awarded either the subsidized and/or unsubsidized Federal Stafford Loans after they have completed the Free Application for Federal Student Aid (FAFSA).
 Methodist College will send an award letter that includes the amounts of these and any other available funds.
 Students who have never received a Federal Stafford Loan through the college will need to complete loan entrance counseling and a master promissory note in order to receive these funds.
 Students who have already received funding at Methodist College from the Federal Stafford Loan program do not need to complete either of these processes and will automatically be certified for the amounts on their award letters.
 Loan amounts may change at the request of the student or if other funding is received in place of these funds.

-Additional information about federal student loans and resources can be found at https://studentloans.gov
+Additional information about federal student loans and resources about the terms and conditions of these loans can be found here: https://studentaid.gov/understand-aid/types/loans

 The following chart shows the annual and aggregate limits for subsidized and unsubsidized loans.

 |First-Year Undergraduate Annual Loan Limit

 ||$5,500 - No more than $3,500 of this amount may be in subsidized loans.

 ||$9,500 - No more than $3,500 of this amount may be in subsidized loans.

 ||$6,500 - No more than $4,500 of this amount may be in subsidized loans.

 ||$10,500 - No more than $4,500 of this amount may be in subsidized loans.